Richard McCarthy (activist)

 Richard McCarthy is a food systems leader, who devotes most of his energies to the relations between urban and rural communities.
 He is the co-founder of the Crescent City Farmers Market and its parent organization, Market Umbrella.
 For eighteen-years, he served as executive director, before taking the helm of Slow Food USA for six-years.
 There, he brought a sense of playfulness back to the organization with his signature refrain of "joy with justice."
-He continues to work with Slow Food International and serves on its executive committee.
-A longtime advocate for urban-rural linkages, he co-founded voice for farmers markets in the USA, the Farmers Market Coalition; and the World Farmers Market Coalition together with the United Nations Food and Agriculture Organization, and notable Italian farmers market network, Campagna Amica.
+He continues to work with Slow Food International and serves on its Board of Directors.
+A longtime advocate for urban-rural linkages, he co-founded the voice for farmers markets in the USA, the Farmers Market Coalition; and the World Farmers Market Coalition together with the United Nations Food and Agriculture Organization, and notable Italian farmers market network, Campagna Amica.